gnumoreno/penelope/README.md

 ### from https://www.railstutorial.org/book/beginning#cha-beginning
 ### Don't be an idiot.
-Whatever is marked <something> should be replaced by YOUR data.
+Whatever is marked "something" should be replaced by YOUR data.

 ### If you are doing this in your machine start here